 Visitors can spend just 3 days in San Francisco and still be able to experience the vast amount of sights and sounds that will enable them to create memories that will last a lifetime.

-However, many of the top spots are easily accessed by a short walk or cable car ride from each other and are definitely worth seeing during your stay in the city.
+Many of the top spots (including San Francisco’s famous streets) are easily accessed by a short walk or cable car ride from each other and are definitely worth seeing during your stay in the city.

 3 DAYS IN SAN FRANCISCO ITINERARY